xizon/learning-process-for-frontend-foundations/computer-science/design-patterns-examples.md

     }
 }

-var Expression = function (name, one, four, five, nine, multiplier) {
+const Expression = function (name, one, four, five, nine, multiplier) {
     this.name = name;
     this.one = one;
     this.four = four;